romshark/localize/README.md

 # localize

-⚠️ This package is in early development.
+⚠️ THIS IS AN EXPERIMENT in early development.
-Expect bugs and breaking changes — not yet recommended for use in production. 🧪
+Expect bugs and breaking changes — not recommended for use in production! 🧪

 ![Localize Banner](./localize_banner.svg)